 When the number of students ready for clinical rotations exceeds the number of spots available at the clinical facilities, arrangements for an "alternate list" will be made.
 Students expecting to graduate that calendar year will be given priority, followed by students who are eligible to take the clinical.
-If a clinical site cannot be found for any student who is eligible that summer and enrolls in the clinical, they will be given priority the next summer or if possible the next semester.
-If you are eligible for a clinical rotation and do not participate in the rotation (do not want to take it that summer or do not like the clinical site), you will be placed at the end of the alternate list the following summer regardless of your graduation status.
+If a clinical site cannot be found for any student who is eligible that flex semester and enrolls in the clinical, they will be given priority the next flex semester.
+If you are eligible for a clinical rotation and do not participate in the rotation (do not want to take it that flex semester or do not like the clinical site), you will be placed at the end of the alternate list regardless of your graduation status.